typed-protocols

 Introduction

 A Peer is a particular implementation of an agent that engages in a typed protocol.
-To actually run one we need a source and sink for the typed protocol messages.
-These are provided by a Channel and a Codec.
-The Channel represents one end of an untyped duplex message transport, and the Codec handles conversion between the typed protocol messages and the untyped channel.
+To actually run one we need an untyped channel representing one end of an untyped duplex message transport, which allows to send and receive bytes.
+One will also need a Codec which handles conversion between the typed protocol messages and the untyped channel.

-So given the Peer and a compatible Codec and Channel we can run the peer in some appropriate monad.
-The peer and codec have to agree on the same protocol and role in that protocol.
+Given the Peer, a compatible Codec and an untyped channel we can run the peer in some appropriate monad (e.g. IO, or a simulation monad for testing purposes).
+The peer and codec have to agree on the same protocol.
 The codec and channel have to agree on the same untyped medium, e.g. text or bytes.
 All three have to agree on the same monad in which they will run.

 This module provides drivers for normal and pipelined peers.
-There is very little policy involved here so typically it should be possible to use these drivers, and customise things by adjusting the peer, or codec or channel.
+There is very little policy involved here so typically it should be possible to use these drivers, and customise things by adjusting the peer, or codec or channel (together with an implementation of a Driver based on it).

 Constructors